What's New With the Accelerator

 What are community-benefiting solar developers saying about the Accelerator?
 Check out Hear about the Community Power Accelerator prize, technical assistance, and learning opportunities available to solar developers in this new video.

-Find out more in the new video >
+Find out more in the new video >How the Accelerator Supports Project Developers

 More Project Types

-The Community Power Accelerator now offers a range of distributed solar energy project types that could benefit low-income and disadvantaged communities.
+The Community Power Accelerator now offers a range of distributed solar energy project types that could benefit low-income communities.
 New project types include aggregations of behind-the-meter resources (for example, residential rooftop solar and virtual power plants); microgrids; and commercial or industrial solar—in addition to community solar.

 Introducing Portfolios